Scarlett Luis (President)

-Scarlett is Nicaraguan-Chinese and was born in Miami; she brings that Hispanic swag to Hype (Dale~ Ya tu sabes).
+Scarlett Luis, AKA Red, is Nicaraguan-Chinese but was born and raised in Miami, FL.
+She brings that Hispanic swag to Hype (Dale~ Ya tu sabes).
 Although she does not have any professional dance experience, Scarlett improves her dance skills by watching choreos on Youtube or freestyling in the comfort of her room.
-Coming from a community rich with Latin culture, Scarlett hopes to incorporate what she knows about salsa, merengue, and bachata to the repertoire of dance styles that already exists in Hype.
+Coming from a community rich with Latin culture, she hopes to incorporate what she knows about salsa, merengue, and bachata to the repertoire of dance styles that already exist on Hype.
 Aside from Latin dance styles, Scarlett is very interested in dancehall, soca, and breakdancing.
-She hopes to, one day, six-step into a dutty wine. ;D Joining a dance crew has always been one Scarlett’s dream but she realized that Hype is not just a dance crew; it’s a family and she is beyond happy to be a part of it.
+She hopes to, one day, six-step into a dutty wine. ;D Joining a dance crew has always been one of Scarlett’s dream but she realizes that Hype is not just a dance crew-- Hype is a family and she is beyond happy to be a part of it.

 Alex Yoo (Show Chair)

 Alex Yoo never expected to become a dancer growing up.
-In middle school, he enjoyed watching bboys on YouTube but never thought about trying it out himself.
-However, he joined his school's bboy team called Enthalpy in his junior year because of a friend.
+Maybe a marine biologist or a voice actor but definitely not a dancer.
+However, he joined his school's bboy team called Enthalpy in his junior year in high school.
 Before he knew it, he started experimenting with other dance styles such as broadway, contemporary, and hip-hop.
-During his senior year, he became one of the captains of Enthalpy and choreographed a six minute act for the bboy team to perform at his school's Asian Culture Festival.
+During his senior year of high school, he became one of the captains of Enthalpy and choreographed a six minute act to perform at his school's Asian Culture Festival.
 He also created a spin-off group called Entropy and performed at his school's end-of-the-year talent show.
-Although he doesn't know what he wants to major in while he's at the University of Pennsylvania, Alex will keep dancing as an integral part of his life.
+Now as a senior on Hype, Alex is happy to have kept dancing as an integral part of his life.

 Sarah first started becoming interested in dance in middle school when she tried out for her school’s step team and made it.
 Continuing on to her high school step and dance team for all 4 years, dance became an even bigger part of her life.
 Music videos and her favorite TV shows- So You Think You Can Dance and America’s Best Dance Crew- continue to be integral in inspiring her.
 She loves watching and performing many different styles including hip-hop, b-boying, contemporary, ballet, and latin, even though she has never had formal dance training.
 Penn Hype is the perfect way for her to have fun while doing something she loves with amazing dancers.